cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 FROST requires two rounds to complete.
 In the first round, participants generate and publish one-time-use commitments to be used in the second round.
 In the second round, each participant produces a share of the signature over the Coordinator-chosen message and the other participant commitments.
-This complete interaction is shown in {{fig-frost}}.
+After the second round completes, the Coordinator aggregates the signatures to produce a final signature.
+The Coordinator aborts if the signature is invalid; see {{abort}} for more information about dealing with invalid signatures and misbehaving participants.
+This complete interaction, without abort, is shown in {{fig-frost}}.

 ~~~
         (group info)            (group info,     (group info,